datacamp-content-public/courses-using-tensorflow-in-r-arpad-toth/slides/chapter_1_b5e84ac8dfe63b0ee9f2b2fd35cb3420.md

 `@script`
 Finally, let's predict miles per gallon consumption for the first 3 rows in the dataset.
 The predict function estimate the target values by the linear model we defined.
 As you see here are the mpg values in the sample output.

+Now it's your turn to practice what you learned!

 ---
 ## Let's practice!